Become-A-Cloud-Engineer-Azure/become-a-cloud-engineer-azure.github.io/content/10. Exercises/3. Storage/Exercise 3 - Deploy PHP Blob App to Azure VM.md

 Your application is now running on Azure infrastructure and accessible via the internet, displaying images stored in Azure Blob Storage.

-## Next Steps

-Consider these enhancements:

-- Set up a custom domain name
-- Implement SSL/TLS certificates
-- Add monitoring and logging
-- Set up automated deployment pipelines
-- Implement backup strategies

 ## Don't Forget

 Azure VMs incur costs while running.
-Stop or delete resources when not needed to avoid unexpected charges.
+Delete resources when not needed to avoid unexpected charges.

 ## Happy Deploying! 🚀